Reltroner/reltroner-studio/content/factions/depcutland.md

 - **Nicknames:** Null Athenaeum, Infinity Vault, The Last Archive
 - **Location:** Heart of Decordelane City, Depcutland
 - **Architecture:** A vertical and subterranean structure expanding across geopolitical and dimensional strata
-- **Access:** Restricted to elite officials, certified scholars, and specially approved sentients by the Council of Luminaria
+- **Access:** Restricted to elite officials, certified scholars, and specially approved sentients by the Council of Archive

 ---